 If you are flying on an American Airlines codeshare partner, it's important to note that the check-in times for that partner are the ones that govern the situation.

 If you're a privileged flyer on American and are flying out of any one of five major airports, you get a serious bonus during the check-in and security check process.
 It's called Flagship First Check-In, and it's available at Chicago O'Hare (ORD), London Heathrow (LHR), Los Angeles (LAX), Miami (MIA), and New York (JFK).
 If you're flying in Flagship First Class, are an AA Advantage Executive Platinum member, have American's Concierge Key status, have OneWorld Emerald status, or buy American's Five-Star Service, you have access to Flagship First perks.

 You'll get an exclusive check-in area, personalized service if you need it, and a fast spin through airport security.

 You may not be able to check in online if your first flight is not on American or if you're traveling on a military fare, with a pet, or with an oxygen container.

-Once you've checked in, you can check your luggage at the airport at the curbside check-in or at the American Airlines counter.
-In selected airports, such as Fort Lauderdale (FLL), Las Vegas (LAS), Orlando (MCO), and Seattle (SEA), baggage can only be accepted four hours or less before the departure time of the flight.
+Once you've checked in, you can check your luggage at the airport at the curbside check-in or at the American Airlines checked-baggage counter (different from the check-in counter).
+In selected airports, such as Fort Lauderdale (FLL); Las Vegas (LAS); Orlando (MCO); Seattle (SEA); Denver (DEN); Portland, Oregon (PDX); and Salt Lake City (SLC), baggage can only be accepted four hours or less before the departure time of the flight.